alphagov/vcloud-box-spinner/README.md

 This project is no longer under active development.
-It is provided under an MIT licence so you are welcome to fork it and amend it for your own needs.
-However, please note that we found an issue with using the Fog vCloud client - in particular we had issues with it timing out when provisioning vApps.
+We had a number of issues with it, in particular with using the Fog vCloud client rather than the vCloud Director client, such as timing out when provisioning vApps.

 Please take a look at our new vCloud provisioning project: [vCloud Tools](https://github.com/alphagov/vcloud-tools).